uozuAho/pandemic_ddd/readme.md

 ## Dev log / learnings
 - initial start: https://iamwoz.com/blog/20210924_learning_ddd_by_implementing_pandemic
 - fuzz testing is great! it has turned up so many bugs that I hadn't covered with simple unit tests
+  - although it does encourage me to be lazy and assume it will catch any cases I can't be bothered writing
 - dunno if 'process managers' are helping.
 Some commands cause other commands.
 Eg. end of turn can cause a lot of commands and events: epidemics, outbreak chain reactions etc. What to do?
 Just keep this complexity in the command handlers themselves?